17 Shishito Pepper Recipes (+ Produce Guide)

 Store the peppers in a paper or plastic bag in the refrigerator for up to one week depending on how fresh they were when you purchased them.

 I typically use the peppers within 3-5 days of harvesting.
 At times they became a bit soft, but they still cooked up perfectly.

 The most popular way to prepare these peppers is blistering or charring them.
 The peppers cook over higher heat in minutes due to their thin, delicate skin, and works well on the grill, in the oven or on the stove top.

-They’re also wonderful sautéd and may even be eaten raw.
+They’re also wonderful sautéed and may even be eaten raw.
+Those are the two most popular methods for cooking shishito peppers.